 EDMG Group ID Set element

-The EDMG Group ID Set element allows an AP or PCP to define groups of MU capable EDMG STAs to perform DL MU-MIMO transmissions.
+The EDMG Group ID Set element allows an AP or PCP to define groups of MU capable EDMG STAs to perform DL MU-MIMO beamforming training and transmissions.
 The EDMG Group ID Set element is transmitted in DMG Beacon or Announce frames.

 The format of the EDMG Group ID Set element is shown in Figure 43.